ARCHIVES OF PIANOFORTE MAKERS

-We function as an archive, and every day, we supply unique information in answer to enquiries from around the world.
+We function as an archive, and what separates us from some other archives is that our information is used regularly, and is in the process of being catalogued.
+Every day, we supply unique information in answer to enquiries from around the world.
 A subject that comes up with some regularity in these pages is the appalling rate at which our history (pianos or otherwise) is being lost.
 On the one hand, we see groups of people studying ancient civilizations, and often making great strides in the furtherance of our knowledge about the distant past, but on the other hand, looking back just three hundred years, there is a continuing feeling that "nobody will want to know" about this or that piece of paperwork or information.
 We sometimes experience the same negativity in trying to raise support for our collection, and whereas some people (like our recent visitors from Radio 3) are stunned at seeing “so much history in the room”, others who have no interest in history cannot grasp the concept that…

 VALUE IS NOT ALWAYS ABOUT MONEY!